-- On March 13, 1912, President William Taft, a Republican, nominated Mahlon Pitney to succeed Justice John Marshall Harlan, who died in October of 1911.
-The Republican-controlled Senate confirmed Justice Pitney five days later on March 18, 1912.
+- On March 13, 1912, Republican President William Taft nominated Mahlon Pitney to succeed Justice John Marshall Harlan, who passed in October of 1911.
+A Republican-controlled Senate confirmed Justice Pitney five days later on March 18, 1912.

-- On January 28, 1916, President Woodrow Wilson, a Democrat, nominated Louis Brandeis to succeed Justice Joseph Rucker Lamar, who died on January 2, 1916.
+- On January 28, 1916, Democrat President Woodrow Wilson nominated Louis Brandeis to succeed Justice Joseph Rucker Lamar, who passed on January 2, 1916.
 The Democratic-controlled Senate confirmed Justice Brandeis on June 1, 1916.

-- Only a month later, on July 14, 1916, President Woodrow Wilson nominated John Clarke to replace Justice Charles Evans Hughes, who resigned from the Court on June 10, 1916.
-Justice Clarke was confirmed by the Senate on July 24, 1916.
+- Only a month later, on July 14, 1916, President Wilson nominated John Clarke to replace Justice Charles Evans Hughes, who resigned from the Court on June 10, 1916.
+The Senate confirmed Justice Clarke on July 24, 1916.

-- On February 15, 1932, President Herbert Hoover, a Republican, nominated Benjamin Cardozo to succeed Justice Oliver Wendell Holmes, who retired from the Court on January 12, 1932.
+- On February 15, 1932, Republican President Herbert Hoover nominated Benjamin Cardozo to succeed Justice Oliver Wendell Holmes, who retired from the Court on January 12, 1932.
 A Republican-controlled Senate confirmed Justice Cardozo on February 24, 1932.

-- On January 4, 1940, President Franklin Roosevelt, a Democrat, nominated Frank Murphy to succeed Justice Pierce Butler, who died on November 16, 1939.
+- On January 4, 1940, Democrat President Franklin Roosevelt nominated Frank Murphy to succeed Justice Pierce Butler, who died on November 16, 1939.
 A Democratic-controlled Senate confirmed Justice Murphy on January 16, 1940.

-- On November 30, 1987, President Ronald Reagan, a Republican, nominated Justice Anthony Kennedy to succeed Justice Louis Powell, who retired on June 26, 1987.
-A Democratic-controlled Senate confirmed Justice Kennedy on February 3, 1988, by a vote of ninety-seven to zero.
+- On November 30, 1987, Republican President Ronald Reagan nominated Justice Anthony Kennedy to succeed Justice Louis Powell, who retired on June 26, 1987.
+A Democratic-controlled Senate confirmed Justice Kennedy on February 3, 1988, by a vote of 97 to 0.

-Justice Sherman Minton retired on October 15, 1956.
-Then sitting President Dwight Eisenhower made a recess appointment of Justice William J. Brennan to the Court since the Senate had already adjourned for the year.
+On October 15, 1956, Justice Sherman Minton retired.
+Sitting President Dwight Eisenhower made a recess appointment of Justice William J. Brennan to the Court because the Senate had already adjourned for the year.
 Justice Brennan was formally nominated and confirmed by the Court in 1957.

-In 1968, President Lyndon B. Johnson nominated Abe Fortas, who was already sitting as an Associate Justice, to succeed then Chief Justice Earl Warren.
-Justice Fortas nomination was subjected to bi-partisan filibuster, mainly because of ethical questions surrounding the Associate Justice.
+In 1968, President Lyndon B. Johnson nominated Abe Fortas to succeed Chief Justice Earl Warren.
+The Fortas nomination was subject to a bi-partisan filibuster because of ethical questions surrounding Fortas.
 However, President Johnson’s failure to nominate and confirm Justice Fortas to Chief Justice did not leave the Court with a vacancy because Chief Justice Warren Chief Justice Earl Warren remained on the bench.